 photo by: Kailee Riches Photography

 Client scheduling widely varies between families, and we provide a range of care (anything from 3 shifts up to several weeks or months of care), based on your specific needs.
-On average, most families book 3 nights a week for 6 weeks of care.
+On average, most families book 3 days or nights a week for 6 weeks of care.